 5. Consult Your Alter Egos

 When you find yourself feeling guilty about standing up for yourself, ask yourself these 2 questions.
 This is an important reality check, because girls often feel guilty or mean for just for speaking up for themselves.

 1. What would an actual jerk do in this situation?

 When I ask girls to give me an example of a mean way to handle a situation, they usually say something that’s perfectly fine in a firm voice.
 That’s not mean.
 Sometimes it’s actually necessary!
 Being mean means being disrespectful or insulting.
 Unless you’re calling someone names, or cursing at them, or threatening them, you’re probably fine.

 2. What would a complete doormat do in this situation?

-Then, I ask my clients to tell me what a doormat would do in that situation.
+Then, I ask girls what a doormat would do in that situation.
 And the answer is generally, “Well, what I usually do, I guess.”
 Exactly.
-If you typically have trouble standing up for yourself, I can almost guarantee that you’re not capable of being mean.
+If you have trouble speaking up for yourself, I can almost guarantee that you’re not capable of being mean.
 So just go for it!

 By now, I have a lot of experience speaking up for myself.
 But I know it’s really hard when you’re first learning how to do it.